-The Charter School utilizes certain facilities provided by Inwood Opportunity, an Organization affiliated with the Company, at no cost.
-The cost savings associated with such arrangement which totaled approximately \$77,000 for the year ended June 30, 2012, is recorded as contributed space and is recognized as revenue within state and local grants, and also included within regular education expenses in the statement of activities based on the fair value of the space received.
+The Charter School utilizes certain facilities provided by Inwood Opportunity, an organization affiliated with the Company, at no cost.
+The cost savings associated with such arrangement which totaled approximately \$121,000 and \$87,000 for the years ended June 30, 2012 and 2011, is recorded as contributed space and is recognized as revenue within state and local grants, and also included within regular education expenses in the statement of activities based on the fair value of the space received.

-At June 30, 2012, accounts payable and accrued expenses included approximately \$5,000 for shared expenses payable to Icahn Charter School 1, an affiliated organization.
-Shared expenses include prorated salaries, based on student enrollment, for eight administrators at Icahn Charter School 1 who serve in management capacity at Icahn Charter School 5.
+At June 30, 2012 and 2011, accounts payable and accrued expenses included approximately \$8,000 and \$9,000, respectively, for shared expenses payable to Icahn Charter School 1, an affiliated organization.
+Shared expenses include prorated salaries, based on student enrollment, for four administrators at Icahn Charter School 1 who serve in management capacity at Icahn Charter School 4.